dev-ciberc/ciberc-ca/README.md

 CiberC Code Automation

-Generation of interface reports for IOS devices in parallel, cross validations for migration of VRFs from IOS devices to XR
+Generation of interface reports for IOS devices in parallel, cross validations for migration of VRFs from IOS devices to XR with option for save data from devices in database MongoDB.

 # https://www.ciberc.com

 #  Technology stack

-Python 3.6 or higher
+Python >= 3.8 or < 4.0

 #  Status